 Failed payments or duplicates may sit unresolved until discovered.

 Bank file + Fusion export → exceptions surfaced before queue is opened.
 Fusion stays system of record.
+Notes, Watching state, and structured AP escalation arrive here.

 Bank file arrives.
 Exceptions classified automatically.